mr-kelsey/fa25-aai521-group1/README.md

 GNU GENERAL PUBLIC LICENSE Version 3

 ## Acknowledgments
-We thank our professor Dr. Sardari for their guidance and technical support throughout this project.
-Special thanks to the Hugging Face team for providing accessible state-of-the-art models, and the open-source community for the various libraries that made this project possible.
+A special thanks to both the Hugging Face team and the Caffe Model Zoo for providing accessible state-of-the-art models, and the open-source community for the various libraries that made this project possible.